fxn/tkn/README.md

 ## Cathode

 [Cathode](http://www.secretgeometry.com/apps/cathode/) is perfect for this thing.
 But because of how it draws the text it doesn't do bold faces and may not be able to render some colors or Unicode characters.
 YMMV.

+## Installation

+### Packaging

+By now Terminal Keynote is not going to be a gem, please clone the repo and hack your talk.
+In its current state it is just too tailor-made for anything but personal forks.
+Please keep the script together with the slides, that way you guarantee one year later the presentation will still run.

+If Terminal Keynote evolves it is going to do so in backwards incompatible ways for sure.
+So, let's wait.
+If the thing ever converges to something that can be packaged then I'll do it.

+### Requirements

+Terminal Keynote needs [Ruby 1.9](http://www.ruby-lang.org) and [Pygments](http://pygments.org).

+Once those are installed run `gem install bundler`, root privs may be needed.
+Then cd into the directory with your `tkn` clone and run `bundle`, this installs the Ruby dependencies.

+All set, to launch the example run

+    bundle exec bin/tkn examples/constant_autoloading_in_ruby_on_rails.rb